dmp1ce/daveparrish.net/about.markdown

 ---
 title: About
+date: 2016-08-11 13:05:51
 ---
-I am a freelance web developer by profession and you can see most of my work on the company page at [UpgradeYa.com](http://webpagedesigncompany.net).
+I am a freelance web developer by profession and you can see my company website at [UpgradeYa.com](http://webpagedesigncompany.net).
 The purpose of this site is to share my more personal interests and projects.

 ### Current Projects

 #### Family

-Right now my wife is in the middle of pregnancy and I'm very excited!
-I'm in the process of cleaning out a bunch of old junk in the house to make room for more members of the family.
-I'm also trying to set aside some savings so that I can spend a lot of time around the child for the first 2 to 3 years.
-I hope I have enough money saved up!
+My most important project is my family.
+I spend as much time as I can with my wife and son.
+I figured out how I could work from home, partly to spend more time with my family.

 #### Free Talk Live

-I helped transition [Free Talk Live](http://freetalklive.com) into a Drupal 6 website a few years ago and have been the Drupal maintainer on that website since then.
+I helped transition [Free Talk Live](http://freetalklive.com) into a Drupal 7 website and I am one of the current maintainers.

 #### Reddit OAuth Drupal module